eljojo/faircamp-fork/manual/reference/01 Catalog.md

 m3u: disabled
 ```

-By default, [M3U](https://en.wikipedia.org/wiki/M3U) playlists are generated
+By default, an [M3U](https://en.wikipedia.org/wiki/M3U) playlist is generated
-and provided for all releases, but this can be disabled by setting the `m3u`
-option to `disabled`.
-Note that this setting can also be granularly enabled
-or disabled per release.
+for the entire catalog (provided on the landing page), as well as for each
+release (provided on each release page).
+By setting `m3u` to `disabled` in the
+catalog manifest, M3U playlists are disabled both for the catalog and for all
+releases.
+By setting `m3u` to `catalog`, solely the playlist for the entire
+catalog is generated.
+By setting `m3u` to `releases`, only the playlists at
+the release level are generated.
+You can granularly enable/disable M3U playlist
+generation for single releases as well (in the release manifests).

 ## `more_label`